 I often say that if you let it, a relationship can work you to be your best self.
 This requires a commitment to the process…staying awake and conscious to the present moment and alert and accountable to your pieces of the relationship.

-If you want to go deeper in this work, schedule a free 20 minute consultation now or give me at call at 720.457.3342.
+If you want to go deeper in this work, schedule a free 20-minute consultation now or give me a call at 720.457.3342.